justwriteclick/rockthedocs-demo/README.md

-# rockthedocs-demo
+# gh-pages branch
-Sphinx build project for testing purposes for Read the Docs practice.

-Test the `.nojekyll` settings.
+This branch is just the output used to deploy the GitHub Pages site.